Icinga/icinga2/doc/9-icinga2-api.md

   attrs      | **Required.** Set specific object attributes for this [object type](6-object-types.md#object-types).

-If attributes are of the Dictionary type, you can also use the indexer format:
+If attributes are of the Dictionary type, you can also use the indexer format.
+This might be necessary to only override specific custom variables and keep all other existing custom variables (e.g. from templates):

     "attrs": { "vars.os": "Linux" }